The Cleansing of the Temple

 A house of prayer turned marketplace

 By the time Jesus arrives at the Temple, its outer courts have become a functioning marketplace: merchants selling animals for sacrifice, money changers converting currency for the Temple tax, an entire commercial operation running inside a space meant for worship.
-Matthew records Jesus's response without any softening: he "drove out all who were buying and selling there.
-He overturned the tables of the money changers and the benches of those selling doves" (Matthew 21:12, NIV) — a direct, physical disruption of business already underway.
+Matthew records Jesus's response without any softening: he "drove out all who sold and bought in the temple, and he overturned the tables of the money-changers and the seats of those who sold pigeons" (Matthew 21:12, RSV-CE) — a direct, physical disruption of business already underway.

 El Greco, "Christ Driving the Money Changers from the Temple," c.
 1570 — public domain.